blaenk/blaenk.github.io/provider/notes/machine-learning.markdown

 A learning curve plots the expected value of $\outsample$ and $\insample$ as a function of $N$.
 For a data set of size $N$, how does the expected $\outsample$ and expected $\insample$ vary with $N$?

 The following images are learning curves for a simple and complex model.
-The simple model shows that $\outsample$ decreases with the $N$, but so does $\insample$ --- which can be attributed to exceeding the degrees of freedom available in the hypothesis set.
-The second model has so many degrees of freedom that it can fit the training set perfectly until the part where the blue curve appears on the left side, however, $\outsample$ is very high before that point --- this corresponds to not learning anything; just memorizing the examples.
+The simple model shows that $\outsample$ decreases with the $N$, but so does $\insample$, which can be attributed to exceeding the degrees of freedom available in the hypothesis set.
+The second model has so many degrees of freedom that it can fit the training set perfectly until the part where the blue curve appears on the left side, however, $\outsample$ is very high before that point, which corresponds to not learning anything; just memorizing the examples.
 Therefore if there are very few examples, then it's clear that the simple model would fare better.
 This is why we want to match the model's complexity to the data resources that we have.

 <div style="text-align: center; margin-top: 10px">
   <img src="/images/notes/machine-learning/bias-variance-tradeoff/simple-learning-curve.png">
   <img src="/images/notes/machine-learning/bias-variance-tradeoff/complex-learning-curve.png">
 </div>

 The following is a comparison of the learning curves for a given model using VC analysis and bias-variance analysis.
-In the VC analysis curve on the left, the blue region is $\insample$ and the red region is $\Omega$ --- what happens within the generalization bound.
+In the VC analysis curve on the left, the blue region is $\insample$ and the red region is $\Omega$---what happens within the generalization bound.
 In the Bias-Variance curve, the black bar is the approximation.
 Everything below the approximation is the bias, so everything else under the $\outsample$ curve must be the variance.
 Both curves are talking about approximations.
 The Bias-Variance curve is concerning over-all approximation, whereas the VC analysis curve is concerning in-sample approximation.

 <div style="text-align: center; margin-top: 10px">
   <img src="/images/notes/machine-learning/bias-variance-tradeoff/vc-learning-curve.png">